How and where to buy life insurance

 Step 2: See what kind of cover you already have

-For example, if you’re employed, your benefits package may include a ‘death in service’ pay-out – a lump sum that’s a multiple of your annual salary at death.
+For example, if you’re employed, your benefits package might include a ‘death in service’ pay-out – a lump sum that’s a multiple of your annual salary at death.

 Step 3: Calculate the cover you need